CODE OF CONDUCT

 A: Cluster leaders are encouraged to arrange site visits during the summer; however, they may note on the proposal form if this is not possible, and why.

 A: NO (mostly).
-If you feel that a request is justified, submit a proposal for review by the Executive Committee.
+If you feel that a request is justified, submit a proposal for review by the Central Steering Committee.
 These will be evaluated on a case-by-case basis.

 A: YES.
 Please ensure the receipt is marked PAID.

-6. As part of my trip to Japan, can I stop in Beijing (before or after Japan) for library research and meeting people?
+- As part of my trip, can I stop in another city for library research and meeting people?
 Can I claim the expenses incurred there?

 A: YES.
-This stop is in East Asia and is part of the visit.
+This stop is part of the visit.
 The sponsor requires that names and affiliations of people you meet with be submitted, along with justification for the relevance to the project.

-7. Can I spend my own quota for other trips related to my research?
-E.g. going to St. Petersburg or Paris to look at manuscripts.
+- Can I spend my own quota for other trips related to my research?

 A: YES, up to the amount a direct flight would have cost.
 Please ensure you submit a quote showing the direct price, along with your claim.

 Eligible expenses include airfare, ground transportation, meals and accommodation (if not provided by the visit).
-No receipts for meals are needed, and are reimbursed on a per diem basis ($14US-breakfast, $16US –lunch, $30US – dinner, or $60US for a whole day).
-We will be using claim forms (see below) that can be used to submit a claim with all original, itemized receipts (not credit card slips) and boarding passes.
-If you are missing any receipts or boarding passes, please complete the relevant forms below to show that you will not claim them elsewhere.
-To avoid any delays when submitting your form, please clearly number your receipts as they are listed on the claim form, and provide enough translation to show what the expense is for including the amount.
+No receipts for meals are needed, and are reimbursed on a per diem basis ($24CAD-breakfast, $26CAD –lunch, $50CAD – dinner, or $100 CAD for a whole day).
+Please do not claim meals provided by the program.
+Please submit a list of expenses, and scans of all original, itemized receipts (not credit card slips).
+If you are missing any receipts, additional information needed to show that you will not claim them elsewhere.
+To avoid any delays when submitting your form, please clearly number your receipts and provide enough translation to show what the expense is for including the amount.
 Unfortunately, we are unable to reimburse participants until they return from the visit.
-Please contact email@example.com to verify the eligibility of other expenses.
-For payments made to banks outside of Canada and the US, please also complete the Wire Transfer Form below.
-It is highly recommended that you scan you claim and send by email.
+Please contact email@example.com to verify the eligibility of expenses.